-The Project will begin with events in Washington, New York, and elsewhere in America.
+The project has begun with events in Washington, New York, and elsewhere in America.
 In the years to follow, the Berkley Center and StoryCorps will facilitate several hundred person-to-person conversations among people of diverse religious beliefs in communities around the country.
 The conversations will be recorded digitally and archived in Georgetown’s Lauinger Library and in the American Folklife Center of the Library of Congress.
 In consultation with colleagues at the Berkley Center, Paul Elie will work with StoryCorps to select stories from the American Pilgrimage Project for sharing with a broad public.
 Possible venues for sharing the content include: a website, a regular radio broadcast or podcast, public events, and prospectively a book in which Elie will present the stories so as to offer a fresh and incisive account of American religious beliefs today.

 StoryCorps, founded by MacArthur Award winner Dave Isay, seeks to collect, record, and share the stories of the American people as a public service.
 StoryCorps employs the “conversation approach”: two people who know each other sit together at a microphone and talk about topics of their own choosing.
 In the past eight years, StoryCorps has collected over 40,000 interviews, documenting the American experience and preserving with dignity those voices often excluded from the historical record.